Doctor of Philosophy (Agriculture)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The Faculty of Agriculture and Environment has a long and proud history in research and development in agricultural and related sciences benefitting local and international enterprises and industries.
 Its research addresses and creates solutions for the most challenging current issues affecting agriculture and management of natural resources, such as food security, climate change, carbon, water and the environment.

-The Degree of Doctor of Philosophy (PhD) may be undertaken within one of the Faculty's Departments: Agricultural and Resource Economics; Environmental Sciences; Plant and Food Sciences.
-These departments are supported by the Faculty's research centres and laboratories: the Plant Breeding Institute at Cobbitty and Narrabri, the Precision Agriculture Laboratory, and the Sydney University Nitrogen Fixation Centre.
+The Degree of Doctor of Philosophy (PhD) may be undertaken within one of the Faculty's Departments: Environmental Sciences and Plant and Food Sciences.
+These departments are supported by the Faculty's research centres and laboratories: the Plant Breeding Institute at Cobbitty and Narrabri, the Precision Agriculture Laboratory, the Pulsford Laboratory and the Centre for Carbon, Water and Food.

 The Faculty has links with the Grains Research and Development Corporation, CSIRO, NSW Department of Industries and other important stakeholders in agriculture and strong international links with research programs in Vietnam, India, Mexico, China, Indonesia, Papua New Guinea, Thailand and parts of Europe and the USA.
 These links provide excellent and abundant opportunities for you to undertake research with leading agronomists and agricultural scientists.

 Further course information and outcomes

 Applicants for admission to the degree of Doctor of Philosophy should normally hold a master's degree with research or a bachelor's degree with first or upper second class honours of the University of Sydney, or an equivalent qualification from another university or institution.
 Alternatively, an applicant may be admitted having passed a qualifying examination at a standard equivalent to the bachelor?s degree with first or upper second class honours.